DeltaTangoLima/orion_sc008ha/README.md

 Maybe a clue as to something I can do with a file called ppsMmcTool.txt on the microSD card?
 More searching to do.

-### 2020-10-03 - Found a webserver
+### 2020-10-03

-So my serching eventually led me to [this](https://github.com/AMoo-Miki/homebridge-tuya-lan/issues/4) thread for Tuya homebridges.
+So my searching eventually led me to [this](https://github.com/AMoo-Miki/homebridge-tuya-lan/issues/4) thread for Tuya homebridges.

 I'll save you the effort of reading about all the passwords I tried but, I did manage to get access to the webserver running on port 80, using the below credentials that I found somewhere in the thread: